Madhyamakālaṃkāra: Commentary in English

-Berzin (2006) translates the title into English as A Filigree of the Middle Way (dBu-ma rgyan, Skt.
+Alexander Berzin (2006) translates the title into English as A Filigree of the Middle Way (dBu-ma rgyan, Skt.
 Madhyamaka-alamkara).

 Logic

 Indian logic is primarily a study of inferences and their patterns.
 A pramana is a means of knowledge.
 Indian logic was influenced by grammar, and Greek (or classical) logic was influenced by mathematics.
 Vidyabhusana (1921), Randle (1930) and Fyodor Shcherbatskoy (1930) used the terms "Indian logic" and "Buddhist logic".

 The Padmakara Translation Group (2005: p.
 157) rendered Mipham's advice that Buddhist logic is required to engage the text:

 In general, it is important to be familiar with the teachings on probative signs and reasoning and, within that context, the notions of other-elimination, the three conditions of the correct sign, and all the methods of proof or refutation.

 According to the doctrine of apoha (gshan-sel-wa in Tibetan), an entity is defined as the negation of its opposite; a cow is not a non-cow.